morg-mov/VRC-OSCCord/README.md

 With VRChat open, run OSCCord.
 It will prompt you for your Discord Token.
 Copy your token again if you need to, paste it into the console window, then press Enter.

-Return to that page we were just on.
+Return to the Discord Developer Portal.
 Click `Copy` to copy your bot invite link to your clipboard.

 ![Copy Link button](assets/readme-images/copy-url.png)